Islam and mental health: Islamic health sciences perspective

 Sicknesses of the body are also subdivided into two categories: that which is corrected by using "opposites" to restore the proper balance (for example, using medicines with "cold" qualities if heat is causing malady); the second involves correction via thought and reflection.
 Bodily illnesses can be a result of an imbalance where the material cause is no longer present as well as an imbalance where the material cause is still in effect.
 Treatment of the latter involves removing the material cause.
 Illnesses of specific organs can occur as well as the body as a whole.

 Tenet's underlying treatment of bodily illness includes preservation of health, protection from harm, and removal of harmful substances.
 Generally, there are ten things when an imbalance or restraint can cause illness: blood, semen, urine, feces, wind, vomiting, sneezing, sleep, hunger, thirst.
 Generally, fasting and being spare in food and drink is prescribed for maintaining the health of the body.
 The health of the heart is brought about by removing wrong actions or sins.

 Current directions

 There is an effort to increase participation in and utilization of mental health services among Muslims using culturally and religiously competent empirical methods.
 A multi-tier approach integrating historical Islamic models and contemporary medical and psychotherapeutic techniques is advancing and disseminating.
 Stanford University's Muslim Mental Health Lab, headed by Dr. Rania Awaad, is beginning to tackle this gap in healthcare quality and access.
+Recent research has also looked specifically at grief and depression management according to Islamic teachings, with some interesting methods of dealing with these debilitating mental health problems.